-Any student with a chronic medical illness (i.e. diabetes, asthma, sickle cell anemia, etc.) and/or life-threatening allergy must obtain, complete, and return an Emergency Action Plan to the school.
-A portion of this form must be completed by your child's physician.
-The parent or guardian of a student who will seek care for diabetes while at school or during school-related activities must submit to the school a diabetes management and treatment plan, developed with the student's physician.
-The school will review the diabetes management and treatment plan and shall develop an individualized health plan in accordance with Texas Health and Safety Code Section 168.001.
+KIPP Texas Public Schools school health services will work to provide a safe and healthy environment in which all students with physical or mental health conditions have the opportunity to benefit from education and achieve their maximum potential.
+Any student with a chronic medical illness (i.e. diabetes, asthma, sickle cell anemia, etc.) and/or life-threatening allergy must notify the school nurse/clinic coordinator.
+The nurse/clinic coordinator will coordinate care and/or medications for the student during school hours.
+Medications, Physician's orders, and Emergency Action Plans may be requested from the physician to care for a student.
+The parent/guardian of a student with diabetes will require care for diabetes while at school or during school-related activities must submit to the school a diabetes management and treatment plan from the physician.
+The nurse will review the diabetes management and treatment plan and shall develop an individualized health plan in accordance with Texas Health and Safety Code Section 168.001.